hirefire/hirefire/README.md

     heroku config:add HIREFIRE_EMAIL=<your_email> HIREFIRE_PASSWORD=<your_password>

 These are the same email and password credentials you use to log in to the Heroku web interface to manage your workers.
+Note that you can also use your Heroku API token in the `HIREFIRE_PASSWORD` environment variable.
+You can get your Heroku API token from the Heroku UI or via the CLI with `heroku auth:token`.

-And that's it.
-Next time you deploy to [Heroku](http://heroku.com/) it'll automatically hire and fire your workers.
-Now, there are defaults, but I highly recommend you configure it since it only takes a few seconds.
-Create an initializer file:
+That's all you need to do to get the default configuration set up.
+You'll probably want to tailor the auto-scaling configuration to your application's requirements.
+Create an initializer (or similar configuration file that's loaded at boot-time) and configure HireFire's scaling behavior like so:

 **Rails.root/config/initializers/hirefire.rb**